-Program faculty made several decisions after examining results of data analysis from AC 2018-2019 which resulted in improved student learning and program improvement in AC 2019-2020.
+Program faculty made several decisions after examining results of data analysis from AC 2019-2020 which resulted in improved student learning and program improvement in AC 2020-2021.

-- SLO 1 - Additional APA style, writing tips, and grammar support were provided to candidates; however, patterns of consistent errors in candidate work were identified, which revealed that candidates did not take advantage of the additional resources nor did they, overall, integrate corrections from draft assignments into their final assignments on which these data are based. - SLO 2 - Assessment requirements were refined to ensure clarity of criteria and indicators. - SLO 3 - Procedures for mentor evaluations were changed to include formative and summative evaluations rather than only summative. - SLO 4 - The course instructor assignment was changed so that an instructor with greater multimedia expertise taught the course and clarity was added to the assessment instruction. - SLO 5 - o The course instructor ensured that assessment criteria and instructions remained clear and that candidates had opportunities to pose clarifying questions as needed through an online Q&A forum to which all candidates had access.
+- SLO 1 - Additional APA style, writing tips, and grammar support were provided to candidates; however, patterns of consistent errors in candidate work were identified, which revealed that candidates did not take advantage of the additional resources nor did they, overall, integrate corrections from draft assignments into their final assignments on which these data are based. - SLO 2 - Assessment requirements were refined to ensure clarity of criteria and indicators.

+- SLO 3 - Procedures for mentor evaluations were changed to include formative and summative evaluations rather than only summative.
+Specific instructions and submission reminders were provided. - SLO 4 - The course instructor assignment was changed so that an instructor with greater multimedia expertise taught the course and clarity was added to the assessment instruction. - SLO 5 - The course instructor assignment was changed to ensure that assessment criteria and instructions remained clear and that candidates had opportunities to pose clarifying questions as needed through an online Q&A forum to which all candidates had access. - Overall - Candidates are exhibiting knowledge and application of the breadth of each ISTE standard/element. - Data show that candidates struggle with 1) scholarly writing and 2) APA formatting. - Data show that some candidates are simply not submitting key assessments for evaluation.